 George was set alight; the local fire department and security forces failed to respond to Coptic calls for help during the arson attack.
 According to a report from the Washington-based Coptic American Friendship Association, the mob, chanting “Allahu akbar,” pulled down the church’s cross and blew up gas cylinders inside the building.
 The fire destroyed the church and everything inside, including ancient sacred relics.
 The motivation was said to be a forbidden romantic relationship between a Christian man and a Muslim woman.
 This was aggravated, in the eyes of Islamist radicals, by the failure of the woman’s father to restore the community’s “honor” by killing his daughter.

+On March 9, Muslim rioters attacked Coptic Christians in Moqatta, one of Cairo’s poorest neighborhoods, where the primary industry is garbage collection and recycling.
+There were 13 deaths and 140 injuries.
 The Financial Times quoted a Christian protester named Samia: “‘We were staging a peaceful demonstration for the church, but they attacked us with firearms, stones and Molotov cocktails...
 The tanks made way for the thugs to come in... there was shooting until two o’clock in the morning.

 After that they burned the houses and stole from them.
 They broke whatever they could not carry away.
 No fire engines or ambulances came.
 We had to take the injured to hospital in garbage trucks.’”
 Many of the bullets extracted from the victims of this incident were Army issued, and are being kept as evidence.